NFL controversies: Bounty Bowl

-In 1989, rivals Philadelphia and Dallas played two games.
+In 1989, NFC East division rivals, the Philadelphia Eagles and the Dallas Cowboys played two games with the first one being the annual Thanksgiving Day game.
 Later, it was discovered that Eagles head coach Buddy Ryan had placed a bounty on Cowboys and former Eagles kicker Luis Zendejas.
 Concerns first came around when Ryan was the defensive coordinator for the Chicago Bears, who allegedly pooled money into a bag, and if any of the Bears defensive players injures a player, he would get the bag.
-Suspicions started in the game when various fights happened between the two teams, with Zendejas going out of the game with a concussion from a hard tackle by linebacker Jessie Small after a kickoff.
+Suspicions started in the Thanksgiving Day game when various fights happened between the two teams, with Zendejas leaving the game with a concussion from a hard tackle by linebacker Jessie Small after a kickoff.
 After the game, Cowboys coach Jimmy Johnson alleged that Ryan had placed a bounty on two players: Zendejas and quarterback Troy Aikman, with injuring Aikman being worth possibly $500.
 However, Ryan dismissed the claims as "high school Charlie stuff".
 Zendejas later claimed that when he was with the Eagles, a player had once received at least $100–200 each for hits on a kicker and punter, which was the reason why Johnson made the accusation.

 In the teams' second meeting, this time in Veterans Stadium in Philadelphia, the original game set the tone for the second game, especially with NFL commissioner Paul Tagliabue at the game.
 Because the snow at the game has yet to be removed, the Eagles' notoriously rowdy fans, with a mixture of beer, the snow, the bounty and the hatred for "America's Team", threw everything within reach at various targets, like back judge Al Jury, who was knocked to the ground by a barrage of snowballs; Cowboys punter Mike Saxon, who was targeted in the end zone; and Johnson, who was hit with snowballs, ice, and beer as he was escorted off the field by Philadelphia police.
 The Eagles won both contests, winning the first game 27–0, and the second 20–10.
+Philadelphia ultimately made the playoffs as a Wild Card team with an 11-5 record while Dallas finished 1-15 with the worst record in the league.